-Did you know that 98% of all pet store puppies are from places we refer to as puppy mills?
+Did you know that 98% of all puppies in pet stores are from puppy mills?

 Did you know those cute puppies on the internet from “breeders” also come from puppy mills?

 Did you know that there are NO RULES OR REGULATIONS for sales over the internet or for the care of those dogs while at the facilities where they are kept?

 Did you know that the midwest is considered the “breeding belt” when it comes to puppy mills and large commercial breeding facilities?

 But wait!
 The pet store told you, they don’t get their dogs from “puppy mills”, their dogs come from USDA licensed breeding facilities.
 It’s actually illegal for retail pet stores to sell puppies or kittens that do not come from USDA licensed facilities.
 So that means, they ALL come from puppy mills and kitten farms.

 Wanna know what really goes on with the cute puppies that go to the pet store or are shipped from states like Nebraska, Missouri, Kansas, South Dakota, Ohio, Oklahoma, Texas, etc., and their parents that are left behind?
 Click on the following links and watch the videos: http://www.vimeo.com/18886707

 This is of the dogs that are auctioned off in various states to go from one mill to the next, all is discussed is the dog’s ability to reproduce and the money that it will make the breeders: http://www.youtube.com/watch?v=vEt1rkq0Gw4&feature=relmfu